This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 When you need a morning treat on St. Patrick’s Day and cookies or cupcakes just don’t seem right … here’s a great recipe!
 Enjoy!

-For this Irish Soda Muffins recipe, you’ll need …
+For this Irish Soda Muffins recipe, you will need …

 Ingredients